Black Christmas (1974 film): Release

-Theatrical distribution
+Theatrical

 Black Christmas was distributed in Canada by Ambassador Film Distributors and released in Toronto on 11 October 1974.
 The film grossed $143,000 from nine theatres in Toronto in its first two weeks and earned $1.3 million during its theatrical run in Canada.
 Warner Bros. believed that the film would earn at least $7 million in the United States.
 The film was released on 20 December, but only earned $284,345 during its theatrical run due to competition from The Godfather Part II and The Man with the Golden Gun.
 For its American release the film was retitled to Silent Night, Evil Night due to fears that the original title would mislead audiences into believing the film was a blaxploitation movie.
 They retracted the title after the initial release, restoring it to Black Christmas for subsequent screenings.

 Warner Bros. rereleased the film in Los Angeles in August 1975, and it earned $86,340 in one week.
 Its theatrical run was extended to nineteen theatres.
 The film's successful run in Los Angeles and Chicago resulted in Warner Bros. expanding the film to seventy theatres for Halloween.
 However, the film only made $354,990 from those theatres, worth $700 per theatre per day, causing fifty-eight of the locations to cancel their bookings.
 The film ended its theatrical run in December after making less than $1 million that year.

 The film was the third-highest-grossing Canadian film of all time in Canada with a gross of $2 million, behind The Apprenticeship of Duddy Kravitz (1974) and the French language Deux femmes en or (1970), directed by Claude Fournier.

-Television premiere controversy
+To commemorate the film's 50th anniversary, a theatrical re-release for the film was held from December 7–22 in select cinemas across the United States, in a restored 4K format for the first time from the original camera negative.